kammeows/langgraph-sync/COMET_API_README.md

 - Intercepting chained declarations like `.bind_tools(...)` or `.with_structured_output(...)` to resolve model parameters
 - Changing model selections interactively from the UI and applying mutations directly to the source code without restarting the server

 Do make sure you have COMETAPI_KEY defined in your .env file.
+To use this feature, you will have to clone the repo and use it locally.
+The updated VSIX extension file will be released soon.

 ---